World Cube Association: Events

+World Records

+The following are the official speedcubing world records approved by the WCA as of 18 November 2025.

+Note: For averages of 5 solves, the best time and the worst time are dropped, and the mean of the remaining 3 solves is taken.
+For events where only 3 solves are done, the mean of all 3 is taken.

 World Championships

 Every two years starting from 2003, the WCA holds the Rubik's Cube World Championships.
 The Championship ultimately determines the world champion of the puzzle.
 Every official event is held at the Championship.
 The Rubik's Cube World Championship requires extremely careful planning by several volunteers, as well as a large financial commitment to reserve the venue and make necessary preparations.
-The latest championship was held in Melbourne, Australia from 11 to 14 July 2019.
-The 2021 World Championship was to be held in Almere, Amsterdam from 28 to 31 December 2021, already delayed from its initial July dates due to the COVID-19 pandemic, before being ultimately canceled by the association in August 2021.
-The next championship is to be held in Incheon, South Korea from 12 to 15 August 2023.
+The latest championship was held in Seattle, United States from 3 to 6 July 2025.
+The next Championship is scheduled to be held in Uppsala, Sweden from 22 to 25 July 2027.
+The 2021 World Championship was to be held in Almere, Amsterdam from 28 to 31 December 2021, already delayed from its initial July dates due to the COVID-19 pandemic, before being ultimately cancelled by the association in August 2021.